-Figure 30 shows the average daily number of aircraft that overflew the Mt Eden noise monitor in each noise band in the three-month period November 2021 to January 2022 (blue bars), the same quarter last year (orange bars), and the same quarter from 2019 prepandemic (grey bars).
+Figure 30 shows the average daily number of aircraft that overflew the Mt Eden noise monitor in each noise band in the three-month period February 2022 to April 2022 (blue bars) and the same quarter last year (orange bars).
+The quarter from 2019 is not included as the monitor was not operational during part of this period.